- Home

 Building Community through Collective Impact

-In 2014, Providence Hood River Hospital collaborated with the United Way to enhance grant funding capabilities in Hood River by funding the Collective Impact Health Specialist position.
-This funding partnership fostered collaboration across sectors, launching 65+ programs, creating over 60 jobs, training over 100 Community Health Workers, and securing $18.5 million in funding.
-The model involves providing the community with technical resources for cross-sector engagement, allowing them to identify needs and improve collaboration skills.
+This funding partnership fostered collaboration across sectors, launching 130+ programs, creating over 65 jobs, training over 100 Community Health Workers, and securing $36 million in funding.
 In 2024, this approach was replicated in the north coast community through Providence Seaside Hospital, focusing on community asset cataloguing and fostering trust and collaboration among partners.
-Three collaborative funding applications worth over $15 million were submitted as of December 2024.
+Since October 2024, more than 25 applications have been submitted, resulting in over $7.2 million being secured and actively building a culture of collaboration.
+Issues addressed include substance use disorder services, workforce development, early learning, mental/behavioral health, and health equity.

 Health Systems Access to Care Fund (HSACF)